munificent/craftinginterpreters/book/calls-and-functions.md

 ^code return-function (1 before, 1 after)

 Now is a good time to make another tweak in this function.
-Earlier, we added some diagnostic code to have the VM dump the disassembled bytecode so we can debug the compiler.
+Earlier, we added some diagnostic code to have the VM dump the disassembled bytecode so we could debug the compiler.
 We should fix that to keep working now that the generated chunk is wrapped in a function.